 Which school do you want to support?

 California has a long and well-respected history of providing its residents with affordable, lifelong access to postsecondary education.
-The largest and most visible investment has been a robust public system of colleges and universities.
-In addition, the state has funded adult education programs.
+The largest and most visible investment is a robust public system of colleges and universities.

 Bigger: The California State University (CSU) system has a total of 23 campuses and serves over 400,000 students.
 The CSU offers undergraduate and graduate education, including a limited number of doctorate degrees jointly with the University of California.
 Admission to the CSU is available to the top one-third (33.3%) of public high school graduates and all qualified community college transfer students.